quarto-dev/quarto-web/docs/get-started/computations/_computations-jupyter.md

 ![](images/jupyter-code-tools.png){.border .column-body-outset-right}

-Save the notebook---a code menu appears at the top right of the document:
+Save the notebook---a code menu appears at the top right of the document that provides global control over showing and hiding code.

 ![](images/jupyter-code-tools-preview.png){.border .column-body-outset-right}

 ### Figures

 Let's improve the appearance of our Matplotlib output.
-It could stand to be quite a bit wider and it would be nice to provide a caption as well as a label for cross-referencing.
+It could certainly stand to be wider, and it would be nice to provide a caption and a label for cross-referencing.

-Go ahead and Matplotlib cell to include `label` and `fig-cap` options as well as a call to `fig.set_size_inches()` to set a larger figure size with a wider aspect ratio:
+Go ahead and modify the Matplotlib cell to include `label` and `fig-cap` options as well as a call to `fig.set_size_inches()` to set a larger figure size with a wider aspect ratio:

 ![](images/jupyter-figure-options.png){.border .column-body-outset-right}

 Execute the cell to see the updated plot.
-Then, save the notebook to check out the Quarto preview:
+Then, save the notebook so that the Quarto preview is updated:

 ![](images/jupyter-figure-options-preview.png){.border .column-body-outset-right}